open-socialism/open-socialism-site/societal-metrics/metrics/corruption.md

 ## Systemic Corruption

 How much does the system reward valuing oneself/one's group over the greater good?
 There is a blurry line as to what constitutes systemic corruption.
-Probably the best line to draw is is the action, whilst legal, is exploitative in nature (one group benefits and others suffer).
+Probably the best line to draw is that the action, whilst legal, is exploitative in nature (one group benefits and others suffer).

 ## Non-Systemic Corruption